Frequently Asked Questions

 A: Use "Certified Corporate FP&A Professional Candidate" in order to describe your enrollment in the certification program.
 Please contact the certification department directly at FPAcert@afponline.org in order to have additional information provided to a current or prospective employer.

-Q: Does the exam fee include a copy of the FP&A Learning System?
+Q: Does the exam fee include a copy of the FP&A Exam Prep Platform?

 A: No. AFP provides exam candidates with the ability to purchase the study materials which best suit their needs.
-Should you, for example, opt to use the FP&A Learning System for studying, you would be required to indicate this choice on your application and remit the additional fee.
+Should you, for example, opt to use the FP&A Exam Prep Platform for studying, you would be required to indicate this choice on your application and remit the additional fee.

 Q: I've registered for the exam.
 How do I make testing appointments?

-A: Approximately 3-4 business days after submitting your application you will electronically receive an eligibility letter including your Authorization to Test (ATT) from AFP.
+A: Approximately 4-6 business days after submitting your application you will electronically receive an eligibility letter including your Authorization to Test (ATT) from AFP.
 Your ATT will include information needed to schedule appointments.
+Please note: If you are applying for a future testng window, eligibility confirmations may be delayed until 1-2 weeks after the close of the current window.

 Q: What is the passing score for the exam?